sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_3.rst

 table and then select the desired measurement level under ``Measure Type`` – ``continuous`` |continuous|, ``ordinal`` |ordinal| or ``nominal`` |nominal|.

+.. _computed_variables:

-Computed variables
+Computed Variables
 ~~~~~~~~~~~~~~~~~~

-Computed Variables are those which take their value by performing a
+Computed variables are those which take their value by performing a
 computation on other variables.
-Computed Variables can be used for a range of
+Computed variables can be used for a range of
 purposes, including log transforms, *z*-scores, sum-scores, negative scoring
 and means.
-There is another variable type, Transformed variables, that can be
-used to “recode” variables (e.g., when inverting items).
-This variable type is
-briefly described at the end of the subsection :ref:`EFA_in_jamovi` and in
-:numref:`fig-efa7`.

 Computed variables can be added to the data set with the ``Add`` button
 available on the ``Data`` tab.
 This will produce a formula box where you can